Patent2net/P2N/README.md

 ------------------------------------------------------
 Install Patent2Net python scripts on Windows
 --------------------------------------------
-To run as python script need see the file install-dev.txt Install Patent2Net on Linux (Need to fix this).
+To run as python script, see the file install-dev.txt Install Patent2Net on Linux (Fix needed).
+---------------------------
 See requirements.txt and InstallP2NLinux.txt
----------------------------
 If you're using Ubuntu or Debian distributions, make sure to have PIP installed:

     sudo apt-get install python-pip build-essential python-dev libjpeg-dev libxml2-dev libfreetype6-dev libpng-dev